crtalbot98/Weather-Recommends/README.md

 # Weather-application
-Weather app that uses Dark Sky and Google geocoding.
+Web application that displays weather data and recommends tv shows based on the weather in your area.
 Created with HTML5, CSS3, and JavaScript